-William is a Principal on the investing team at REMUS.
+William is a Venture Partner on the investing team at REMUS.
 He focuses on investments in deep technology companies, particularly those deploying machine learning or artificial intelligence in their products or those spinning out of the MIT ecosystem and other research networks.

 William joins REMUS with a background in artificial intelligence, computer science, and healthcare.
 Most recently, William led the AI and analytics of recently-acquired MIT spinoff Digital Cognition Technologies.
 Based on his research work at MIT CSAIL on AI for understanding and modeling behavior and cognition, William developed and validated the algorithms behind the first FDA-cleared AI-based cognitive testing platform, deployed across dozens of countries for international pharmaceutical clinical trials and clinical use.

 Originally from France and having lived extensively in Spain, William studied at MIT for a double B.S. in Mathematics and Computer Science, followed by a Master in Computer Science focusing on artificial intelligence.
 He conducted research at the MIT Computer Science and Artificial Intelligence Laboratory, winning the 2016 INFORMS Innovative Application of Analytics Award and publishing in major journals and conferences for AI (ML, NIPS) and healthcare (AAIC, AAN, CTAD).
 He has experience working with large technology and finance companies and serves as a technology advisor and angel investor to several early-stage companies.
 William has been active as a mentor over the years within the MIT Sandbox Innovation Fund and as an MIT Educational Counselor.